lcallarec/live-chart/README.md

 ### Adding data points

-Your `Serie` must have been registered to the `Chart` before being able to add data points to this serie.
+Please note that your `Serie` must have been registered to the `Chart` before being able to add data points to this serie.

+Adding a point / value to a serie using [serie.add]((https://lcallarec.github.io/live-chart/Livechart/LiveChart.Serie.add.html) method automatically compute a timestamp stored in underlying value container.
+If you need to manually compute a timestamp, in milliseconds, use [serie.add_with_timestamp(double value, int64 timestamp)](https://lcallarec.github.io/live-chart/Livechart/LiveChart.Serie.add_with_timestamp.html)

 #### By serie